-The CLF Fellows program is a cadre of senior executives who are affiliated with the Center to advance the mission of executive leadership formation.
-They hold substantive interactions with the faculty, students, and alumni for conversation and cross fertilization of ideas.
-Their partnership with the CLF includes contributing to the CLF publication, InSights, serving as a guest speaker at CLF programs, etc.
+The Center for Leadership Formation Fellows program is a cadre of senior executives affiliated with the Center to advance the mission of executive leadership formation and help ensure that the best ideas from the practice of leadership are represented in our curriculum.
+They hold substantive interactions with the faculty, students, and alumni for conversation and cross-fertilization of ideas.
+Their partnership with the CLF includes contributing to the Center’s publications, serving as guest lecturers to our classes, speaking at CLF programs, and other activities.

-Jim Dwyer is president and CEO of Delta Dental of Washington, and serves on the boards of Delta Dental Plans Association, DeltaUSA, and Healthentic, Inc. Jim has served on Seattle University's board of trustees and board of regents.
+Jim Dwyer retired as president and CEO of Delta Dental of Washington in 2019.
+After serving on Seattle University's Alumni Board of Governors, Jim has served on Seattle University's board of trustees and board of regents.
 He has been recognized with numerous civic awards, was a member of the board of directors of the 1990 Goodwill Games Organizing Committee, and served on the board of trustees of the Fred Hutchinson Cancer Research Center.
 Jim graduated from Seattle University, then completed his JD from the University of San Diego and attended the Harvard Graduate School of Business Program for Management Development.

 Allan C. Golston is the president of the United States Program at the Bill and Melinda Gates Foundation.
 He leads the foundation's efforts to reduce inequities and increase access to opportunities for low-income and disadvantaged Americans.
 He oversees the U.S. Program's major areas of grant-making including education, U.S. libraries, Pacific Northwest, special initiatives, and advocacy.
 Golston joined the foundation in 1999 and recently served as chief financial and administrative officer.
 He holds a master’s degree in business administration from Seattle University and a bachelor’s degree in accounting from the University of Colorado.